-Kensington Gardens is an extension of Hyde Park and covers an area of 275 acres.
+Kensington Gardens is an extension of Hyde Park and covers an area of 260 acres.
 Kensington Gardens is planted with formal avenues of magnificent trees and ornamental flower beds.
 It is a perfect setting for Kensington Palace, peaceful Italian Gardens, the Albert Memorial, Peter Pan statue and the Serpentine Gallery.
-Cycling is allowed on the designated path linking the Queen's Gate to West Carriage Drive, Mount Gate to the Broadwalk and the broadwalk itself from Black Lion Gate to Palace Gate.
-The main attraction of the garden is the Boating Pond where locals try out their model boats.

 There are statues of John Hanning Speke, the explorer who discovered the Nile; Edward Jenner, who developed a vaccine for smallpox; and even Peter Pan. ( The statue was erected in secret during the night and 'magically' appeared on 1st May 1912.)
 Most recently, in 2000, a children's playground opened in memory of Diana, Princess of Wales.